FedericoOliva1997/Analysis-of-GMO-crops-adoption-in-the-US/README.md

 ![alt text](https://github.com/FedericoOliva1997/Analysis-of-GMO-crops-adoption-in-the-US/blob/master/Grafici/mappa.PNG)

 The operation of data cleaning and a first visualization has been done using Python, Pandas and Matplotlib.
-After the processing I used PowerBi to create interactive graphs including a map of the USA filtered by state and crops.
+After the processing I used Tableau to create interactive graphs including a map of the USA filtered by state and crops.